EasyBoxModel/EBMFields/README.md

 # EBM Fields

-The Easy Box Model Fields package helps you build forms connected to your PHP backend faster.
+The Easy Box Model Fields package helps you build forms connected to your PHP backend __faster__.

 ## Usage